Russia ties compound German dilemma in Ukraine crisis

 Some 200,000 Russian citizens and 2.5 million ethnic Germans from the former Soviet Union live in Germany.
 Putin himself spent five years in Dresden as a KGB agent in the 1980s, speaks fluent German and reads the German press.

-Geography is another factor that colours the German response.
-Berlin is only about 750 miles (1,200 km) from Ukraine's capital Kiev, roughly the distance between New York and Chicago.
+Geography is another factor that colors the German response.
+Berlin is only about 750 miles from Ukraine's capital Kiev, roughly the distance between New York and Chicago.

 Because of these close links, Berlin has greeted U.S. Secretary of State John Kerry's weekend threat of sanctions - visa bans, asset freezes and retaliatory trade steps - with studious silence.
 It quickly dismissed U.S. suggestions that Russia be booted out of the Group of Eight (G8) forum.